japl-lang/japl/README.md

 - `inf`, and `nan` types
 - Possibility to have more than 255 locals in scope at any given time
 - String slicing, with start:end syntax as well
+- Strings are not interned (may change in the future)
-- All entities are actually objects (even builtins)
+- All entities are actually objects, even builtins (at least externally)
-- Bitwise operators (AND, OR, XOR)
+- Bitwise operators (AND, OR, XOR, NOT)
-- Functions default and keyword arguments
+- Functions default and keyword arguments (__WIP__)
 - A proper import system (__Coming soon__)
 - Native asynchronous (`await`/`async fun`) support (__Coming soon__)
 - Multiple inheritance (__Coming Soon__)